Meridian (Chinese medicine): Scientific view of meridian theory

 Some advocates of traditional Chinese medicine believe that meridians function as electrical conduits based on observations that the electrical impedance of a current through meridians is lower than other areas of the body.
 A 2008 review of studies found that the studies were of poor quality and could not support the claims.

-Some proponents of the Primo Vascular System propose that the putative primo vessels, very thin (less than 30 μm wide) conduits found in many mammals, may be a factor explaining some of the suggested effects of the meridian system.
+Some proponents of the primo-vascular system propose that the putative primo vessels, very thin (less than 30 μm wide) conduits found in many mammals, may be a factor explaining some of the suggested effects of the meridian system.

-According to Steven Novella, neurologist involved in the Skeptical movement, "there is no evidence that the meridians actually exist.
+According to Steven Novella, a neurologist involved in the skeptical movement, "there is no evidence that the meridians actually exist.
 At the risk of sounding redundant, they are as made up and fictional as the ether, phlogiston, Bigfoot, and unicorns."

-The National Council Against Health Fraud concluded that "[t]he meridians are imaginary; their locations do not relate to internal organs, and therefore do not relate to human anatomy."
+The National Council Against Health Fraud concluded that "the meridians are imaginary; their locations do not relate to internal organs, and therefore do not relate to human anatomy."